Convert Bar to Kilopascals

 How do I convert Bar to Kilopascals?

-A metric unit of pressure equal to exactly 100,000 pascals (100 kPa), approximately equal to Earth's average sea-level atmospheric pressure.
+A metric unit of pressure equal to exactly 100,000 pascals (100 kPa), approximately the average sea-level atmospheric pressure on Earth (1 atm = 1.
 To convert Bar to Kilopascals, multiply by 100.
 For example, 25 bar equals 2500 kPa.

 How many Kilopascals are in 1 Bar?